Protests against SOPA and PIPA: Other websites

 According to protest organizer Fight for the Future, more than 115,000 websites participated in the protest, including Google and Firefox.
-Websites that participated in the blackout included Cheezburger, Craigslist, Boing Boing, A Softer World, Cake Wrecks, Cyanide & Happiness, Demand Progress, Destructoid, Entertainment Consumers Association, Free Press, Failblog, Newgrounds, Good.is, GOG.com, GamesRadar, Internet Archive, Marxists Internet Archive, Jay is Games, Mojang, MoveOn.org, Mozilla, MS Paint Adventures, Rate Your Music, Reddit, Roblox, Oh No They Didn't, Tucows, blip.tv, Tumblr, TwitPic, Twitter, The Oatmeal, VGMusic, Wikia, WordPress, the webcomic xkcd as well as the corporate site of the Linux distribution openSUSE and the congressional websites of Silicon Valley representatives Anna Eshoo and Zoe Lofgren.
-Google announced their intention to join the blackout by altering their logo for US visitors for the day, almost entirely obscuring it with an interactive black redaction swath.
+Websites that participated in the blackout included Craigslist, Boing Boing, A Softer World, Cake Wrecks, Cyanide & Happiness, Demand Progress, Destructoid, Entertainment Consumers Association, Free Press, Fail Blog, Newgrounds, GOOD Worldwide, GOG.com, GamesRadar+, I Can Has Cheezburger?, Internet Archive, Marxists Internet Archive, Jay Is Games, Mojang Studios, MoveOn, Mozilla, MS Paint Adventures, Rate Your Music, Reddit, Roblox, Oh No They Didn't, Tucows, blip.tv, Tumblr, TwitPic, Twitter, The Oatmeal, VGMusic.com, Wikia, WordPress, the webcomic xkcd as well as the corporate site of the Linux distribution openSUSE and the congressional websites of Silicon Valley representatives Anna Eshoo and Zoe Lofgren.
+Google announced their intention to join the blackout by altering their logo for U.S. visitors for the day, almost entirely obscuring it with an interactive black redaction swath.
 Clicking through the specially designed logo took readers to an informational page about the bills, and the opportunity to sign a petition to be sent to Congress stating their concerns.

 The Mozilla Foundation's default page was blacked out with links included on to how to contact one's elected representatives.

 Google placed a censor bar over their normal logo, which when clicked took visitors to pages with information on SOPA and PIPA.

 Sites like the Creative Commons provided a black banner and additional information to their visitors.

 Many sites, like the Free Software Foundation, blacked out their pages and directly encouraged viewers to take action.

 The Mozilla Foundation altered the default start page of their Firefox web browser, blacking it out and providing links with more information on the SOPA/PIPA bills and the opposition to them, and to allow users to email their Congressional representatives.

 Mojang's bestselling game Minecraft made a splash text that said "SOPA means LOSER in Swedish!"

-Wired magazine's online site used Javascript to place black bars on most of the text on their page, as if the text were redacted.
+Wired magazine's online site used JavaScript to place black bars on most of the text on their page, as if the text were redacted.
 Outside of their key article regarding SOPA/PIPA, readers could remove the bars with a mouse click.

 The photo-sharing website Flickr created the ability for a registered user to "censor" an unlimited number (up from an initial limit of ten) of photos.
 The user-selected photographs were greyed out and included informational text, as a demonstration of how SOPA/PIPA regulation would affect the site.

 4chan ran a banner and "censored" posts by users on all image boards, which could be viewed by hovering over them.

 A video was circulated by the League for Gamers (founded by Mark Kern and supported by ScrewAttack, Extra Credits, and LoadingReadyRun) protesting the Entertainment Software Association's support of SOPA by gathering support to boycott the ESA's popular E3 convention.